Expert Points: Checking Organizational Messiness and Job Fit

 Failure only hurts if you can’t explain the specific systems you built while things were messy.

-In the startup world, the "payoff" for your thinking power is measured by your ability to get things done with very few resources, not just if the company made it big.
-If you avoid the Shiny Past Job Title Trap, a failed company can actually be a better reference than a decade of being unnoticed at a big company, as long as you can show the high-impact choices you made.
+In the startup world, the payoff for your thinking power is measured by your ability to get things done with few resources, not just if the company survived.
+A failed startup can be a stronger reference than a decade of going unnoticed at a big company, as long as you can show the high-impact decisions you made.

-Can I switch from a strict corporate job to a startup later, or will I be too set in my ways?
+Can you switch from a corporate job to a startup mid-career?

 Focus on what matters.